PF Chang’s Lettuce Wraps (Best Copycat Recipe)

 1. What’s In PF Chang’s Lettuce Wraps

-I just love the taste of lettuce wraps.
+I just love the taste of lettuce wraps especially from PF Chang’s.
 They are full of so many delicious flavors and textures and they are just a delight to eat.
-That’s what makes these PF Chang’s Chicken Lettuce Wraps such an amazing copycat recipe.
+That’s what makes these PF Chang’s lettuce wraps such an amazing copycat recipe.
 Try these lettuce wraps with the dipping sauces provided below to take them to the next level!

 What’s In PF Chang’s Lettuce Wraps